abhishek-kumar-code/data-engineering-with-aws/README.md

 - event_datafile_new.csv - This csv file denormalised from event_data file that will be used to insert data into the Apache Cassandra tables.
 - images - A screenshot of the data in the event_datafile_new.csv

-## How To Run
+## Project Execution
-Just run Project_1B_ Project_Template.ipynb to run validation and example queries.
+Run Project_1B_ Project_Template.ipynb to run validation and example queries.
 ![Image Alt Text](data-modeling-with-apache-cassandra/home/images/jupyter_notebook.PNG)